 Our Membership elects the Board of Sydney Gay and Lesbian Mardi Gras Ltd. The Board exists to ensure the organisation stays attuned to the wishes of members and the broader community.
 Its role is one of governance, developing policy, lobbying and ensuring the company has the right professional management team.

 Kate Wickett | Co-Chair

-Kate has been a SGLMG Board Associate since April 2017.
-Her vision for SGLMG includes: The provision of an iconic, relevant and diverse creative arts festival for both emerging and established artists; and ensuring the organisation responds to, and is reflective of the LGBTI community views through advocacy and support - this includes the understanding that these views and issues may change over time, and the need for the organisation to be agile and flexible in responding to these changing priorities.
+Kate's vision for SGLMG includes the provision of an iconic, relevant and diverse creative arts festival for both emerging and established artists, while ensuring the organisation responds to, and is reflective of the LGBTI community views through leadership, advocacy and support.

 Giovanni Campolo-Arcidiaco | Co-Chair

 Giovanni has been a proud part of the LGBTIQ community since his first Mardi Gras 20 years ago: member of the former SGLMG and founding member of the current one.
 His passion for direct participation had him involved with a number of organisations and initiatives over the years, including two years as the Membership Director of the Sydney Gay & Lesbian Business Association and more recently four years as the President of Queer Screen (Mardi Gras Film Festival).

 Giovanni's role as a Senior Project Manager for the last decade involves managing sensitive projects that require, beside governance, a strong focus on risks and issues management.
 Previous careers in theatre, events and photography make him attuned with the creative process as well.